mmozeiko/rpi/README.md

     ./sysroot.py --distro raspbian --sysroot "${SYSROOT}" libc6-dev libstdc++-6-dev

+For Ubuntu:

+    ./sysroot.py --distro ubuntu --sysroot "${SYSROOT}" libc6-dev libstdc++-6-dev

-Example for Arch Linux ARM:
+For Arch Linux ARM:

     ./sysroot.py --distro alarm --sysroot "${SYSROOT}" --target "${TARGET}" glibc gcc

-Make sure you have `dpkg-deb` executable available if you are targeting rasbian (on Arch install it from AUR).
+Make sure you have `dpkg-deb` executable available if you are targeting rasbian or ubuntu (on Arch install it from AUR).

 This script will create `sysroot` folder with development header files and libraries targeting your choice of distribution and target architecutre.
 You'll need to repeat this process in case